-- The initial notice period is seven working days after the SAR is made, and if consent/DAML is refused, the initial moratorium period is a further 31 calendar days from the date of refusal.
+The initial notice period is seven working days after the SAR is made, and if consent/DAML is refused, the initial moratorium period is a further 31 calendar days from the date of refusal.
 If you need consent/DAML sooner, you should clearly state the reasons for the urgency in the initial report and perhaps contact the NCA to discuss the situation.
-The NCA can sometimes give consent/DAML in a matter of hours. - Within the notice and moratorium period you must not do a prohibited act.
-However, this will not prevent you taking other actions on the file, such as writing letters, conducting searches etc. - The NCA will contact you by telephone to advise that consent/DAML has been provided and will then send a follow up letter.
+The NCA can sometimes give consent/DAML in a matter of hours.

+Within the notice and moratorium period you must not do a prohibited act.
+However, this will not prevent you taking other actions on the file, such as writing letters, conducting searches etc.